Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe: Abstract

 \section{Abstract}

+FeSe is classed as a Hund's metal, with a multiplicity of $d$ bands near the Fermi level.
+Correlations in Hund's metals mostly originate from the exchange parameter \emph{J}, which can drive a strong orbital selectivity in the correlations.
+The Fe-chalcogens are the most strongly correlated of the Fe-based superconductors, with $d_{xy}$ the most correlated orbital.
+Yet little is understood whether and how such correlations directly affect the superconducting instability in Hund's systems.

-The normal phase of many unconventional superconductors is a ``bad metal,'' identified by incoherence in the quasi-particle spectrum, among other features.
-Hund's correlation has been identified as one strong source of bad metallicity in multi-band superconducting manifold.
-Using FeSe as a representative Hund's metal, we show that the superconducting critical temperature $T_{c}$ is controlled by incoherence.
-In FeSe it is the $d_{xy}$ orbital which becomes strongly incoherent, in presence of Hund's coupling J, when it is proximate to the Fermi level.
-Small excursions in $J$ cause colossal changes in $T_{c}$.
-By applying a recently developed, high-fidelity \emph{ab initio} theory as a starting reference to crystalline FeSe, we consider various kinds excursions in parameter space around the \emph{ab initio} values, to determine what controls $T_{c}$.
-In addition to tuning \emph{J} we consider doping, and structural changes by varying the Se position in both bulk and monolayer variants of FeSe.
-The twin combination of proximity of the $d_{xy}$ state to the Fermi energy, and the strength of $J$ emerge as the primary criterion for incoherent spectral response that in turn controls $T_{c}$.
-Using constrained RPA we show that experimentally accessible techniques can modify \emph{J} by of order 100\,meV, and give rise to dramatic changes in $T_{c}$.
-Our study, effectively, opens a paradigm for a unified understanding what controls $T_{c}$ in bulk, layers, and interfaces of Hund's metals by hole pocket and electron screening cloud engineering.
+By applying a recently developed high-fidelity \emph{ab initio} theory, we show explicitly the connections between correlations in $d_{xy}$ and the superconducting critical temperature $T_{c}$.
+Starting from the \emph{ab initio} results as a reference, we consider various kinds of excursions in parameter space around the reference to determine what controls $T_{c}$.
+We show small excursions in $J$ can cause colossal changes in $T_{c}$.
+Additionally we consider changes in hopping by varying the Fe-Se bond length in bulk, in the free standing monolayer M-FeSe, and M-FeSe on a SrTiO$_{3}$ substrate (M-FeSe/STO).
+The twin conditions of proximity of the $d_{xy}$ state to the Fermi energy, and the strength of $J$ emerge as the primary criteria for incoherent spectral response and enhanced single- and two-particle scattering that in turn controls $T_{c}$.
+Using constrained RPA, we show further that FeSe in monolayer form (M-FeSe) provides a natural mechanism to enhance $J$.
+We explain why M-FeSe/STO has a high $T_{c}$, whereas M-FeSe in isolation should not.